 The OVP provides intelligent delivery of precisely the right network traffic, delivered in the right way, having already performed the often performance-intensive utility processing functions, such as TLS decryption, de-duplication, IPFIX data extraction and data masking.
 These utility functions offload the task from individual solutions to enable them to focus on their own specialized tasks unencumbered by utility functions.

-The N2 Series is a modular multi purpose visibility node, supporting NPB, active/passive Tap or switch bypass functionality.
-It sits directly on the network infrastructure and is designed for very high performance and reliability.
-Its what delivers network traffic to in-line or out-of-band solutions.
+The N2 Series is a modular multi-purpose visibility node, supporting NPB, active/passive TAP or switch bypass functionality.
+It sits directly on the network infrastructure and is designed for very high performance and reliability and delivers network traffic to in-line or out-of-band solutions.
 Many of the top service providers already rely on Niagara’s N2 Series in their core networks.

 Packetron is an add-in packet process acceleration module that enables the solution hosting and performs the traffic processing utilities.
 Additional Packetron modules can be added in to scale for more solutions, traffic processing and load.

 The underlying objective of the visibility layer, as a layer of devices sitting between the network itself and the network tools and security appliances, is to serve as an adaptation layer responsible for delivering the right traffic to the right tool.
-By doing this we are increasing the efficiency of the tools, streamlining the enterprise's operations and reducing overall total cost of ownership.
+Doing this increases the efficiency of the tools, streamlined the enterprise's operations, and reducese the overall total cost of ownership.